 “Make sure you have enough staff and great staff to execute your vision for the menu,” says Cove.
 “In my opinion, it doesn’t matter how good the food is if the service isn’t there.”

 Who says it has to be a rehearsal dinner?
 Flip tradition on its head entirely and do lunch instead.
-“Something I see trending in 2021 is ditching the traditional rehearsal dinner and doing a daytime event instead,” says Cove.
+“Something I see trending is ditching the traditional rehearsal dinner and doing a daytime event instead,” says Cove.
 “Beach barbecues and margaritas and ceviche come to mind.”

 Give a Nod to Your Roots